Ancurio/mkxp/README.md

 This binding supports RGSS1, RGSS2 and RGSS3.

-> Note: Support for Ruby 1.8 has been added, but the binding is unfinished and experimental.
+> Note: Experimental support for Ruby 1.8's API has been added.

 ## Dependencies / Building